fresheneesz/bitcoinThroughputAnalysis/README.md

 The lightning network can be expected to help Bitcoin scale by an enormous amount.
 Still, it has limits.

 Since lightning network security relies on on-chain transactions to enforce lightning comittments, its important that the network be able to handle the situation where a flood of channels are closed at once.
+Why would we see mass channel closure?
+If the mempool becomes congested and there's a sudden rise in unconfirmed transactions that drives fees up, people could get understandably nervous about the security of their lightning channels and some may close them early fearing that the fees will continue to increase.
+Doing that would of course push fees higher and could cause a cascading channel closure effect with more and more users closing channels.

-This situation could basically resemble a bank run, with users trying to close their channel before their channel partner does something nefarious (like submit an out of date commitment).
-The worst case scenario is that every channel has one partner that tries to cheat.
+A worst-case cousin of this would be if a significant number of channel partners tried to cheat by submitting an out-of-date transaction.
+If this happened to enough people, this would accellerate the cascading channel closures.
+Such a situation would basically resemble a bank run, with users trying to close their channel before their channel partner does something nefarious.
+The abosolute worst case scenario is that every channel has one partner that tries to cheat.

 A scenario where all channels have a cheater and need to close seems pretty unlikely.
-But a scenario where say 10% of channels are closed "just in case" doesn't seem so far fetched.
-If its widely known that the Bitcoin network doesn't have the capcity to clear all lightning channels quick enough to ensure that all channels that are watching can expect to get their broadcast commitment transactions into the blockchain, many people may panic and close their channel prematurely if the blockchain becomes congested, which in turn casues more congestion and more panic.
+But a normal cascading channel closure situation doesn't seem quite as unlikely.
+If its widely known that the Bitcoin network doesn't have the capcity to clear all lightning channels quick enough to ensure that all channels can expect to get their breach remedy transactions into the blockchain, the fear of the cascading closure effect itself could be a self-fulfilling prophesy.

+Eltoo might make this situation worse, since it removes most of the disincentive for cheating.
+Imagine a channel with 100 bitcoins in it.
+If channel partner X started with 50 bitcoins on their side, and then transferred 40 of them away, user X could steal those 40 back by publishing their prior commitment at an opportune time, however they would only really stand to lose two transaction fees.
+If the chance of success was higher than 1 in 100,000 it would be worth it to try.
+It seems prudent to make the punishment for cheating proportional to the funds available to steal if possible.

+The only way I know of to ensure this doesn't happen is for the Bitcoin network to have the capacity to clear all transactions necessary to close every channel before their commitments' lock times are up.

-Let's say that 8 billion people have an average of 3 channels each with 1 month time locks, and they all need to close.
+Let's say that 8 billion people have an average of 3 channels each with 1 month lock times, and they all need to close.
 The network would have to support 4630 transactions/second for a whole month.
-If only 10% of channels want to close in that time, this would still be 460 transactions/second for a month in order to ensure all channels can be closed without any cheaters coming out ahead.
+If 10% of channels want to close in that time, this would still be 460 transactions/second for a month in order to ensure all channels can be closed without any cheaters coming out ahead.

 # Future throughput

-Using the above techniques, we could theoretically eliminate disk storage and memory as bottlenecks, and substantially reduce the number of nodes that would need to use significant bandwidth and CPU power to download and verify transactions.
+Using the techniques in the [Potential Solutions](#potential-solutions) section, we could theoretically eliminate disk storage and memory as bottlenecks, and substantially reduce the number of nodes that would need to use significant bandwidth and CPU power to download and verify transactions.

 The minimum requirements of a blockchain network is that some percentage of the network must validate all transactions that come through.
 This means they would need to at minimum:
 * download all blocks, their transactions, and merkle proofs of UTXO inclusion